jenniferhsueh/chatty_app/README.md

 # Chatty App Project

-A client-side app, built with ReactJS that communicates with a server via WebSockets for multi-user real-time updates
+A client-side app, built with ReactJS that communicates with a server via WebSockets for multi-user real-time updates.
+App contains a chat log displaying messages and notifications, as well as an input field to change your name and an input field to send a message.
+Focus is on client-side experience.

 ## Getting Started